Your personal and business credit scores can impact your company's financial future.

 The paradox of personal and business credit scores

 Business and personal credit are separate, right?
 The answer is complicated.
-If a business is just starting out, or a sole proprietorship, there is a good chance that lenders will check your business and personal credit scores.
+If your business is a sole proprietorship or just starting out, there is a good chance that lenders will check both your business and personal credit scores.

-Further muddying the waters, if your personal score is good but your business one is poor or nonexistent, you may be asked to sign a personal guarantee for credit.
-If so, your personal score will absolutely make a difference in your business's ability to get funding with a bank or a line of credit.
+Further muddying the waters, if your personal score is good but your business score is poor or nonexistent, you may be asked to sign a personal guarantee for credit.
+If so, your personal score will absolutely make a difference in your business's ability to get funding from a bank or a line of credit.

-In these cases, cleaning up your personal credit, including taking steps to pay down debt, may help your business.
+In these cases, cleaning up your personal credit, such as taking steps to pay down debt, may help your business.
 Completely paying off your debt may not be your best bet, but improving your score certainly can't hurt.
-If this sounds like you, get a copy of your personal credit report and work on building better credit.
+If you think your score might be low, get a copy of your personal credit report and work on building better credit.

-You might also want to get a copy of your business credit score to check in on where your business stands or verify that you even have a credit score.
-They aren't free like a personal report can be, but it's worth it to know what it is and how it can improve.
+You might also want to get a copy of your business credit report to see where your business stands or verify that your business even has a credit score.
+These reports aren't free like a personal report can be, but it's worth it to know your score and how it could improve.

 Strategies to improve your business credit score